Helen Johnson, Yorkshire Writer

 Kevin Williamson in his workshop

-Back-breaking manual work Once upon a time, potato picking was dirty, heavy, back-breaking manual work.
-Generations of rural families spent long cold days picking the vegetables by hand from the Continue Reading →
+Back-breaking manual work Nowadays, most of our food is produced using heavy machinery.
+But once upon a time, tasks such as potato picking were dirty, heavy, back-breaking manual work.
+Generations Continue Reading →

 Appleton Wiske Scarecrow Festival 2016